NoahRose1/TrivinoC_Resume/docs/index.md

 - Conducting multiple linear regression model tests to find significant correlations in company data which is helping management make key decisions on improving their production line
+- Applied RStudio pair plots to find correlations in company data
+- Generated plots to find issues with regression model assumptions

 __Mink Genome Research__
 `Mar 2021 – Present`